elastic/elastic-package/docs/howto/system_testing.md

 ### Kubernetes service deployer

 The Kubernetes service deployer requires the `_dev/deploy/k8s` directory to be present.
 It needs to include either a `kustomization.yaml` file or an `.empty` file.
-The first is needed to ensure the deployment of each resource.
+The first is needed to ensure the deployment of each resource, while the second is required if no custom resources are needed.
-In case there are no resources to deploy, then the `.empty` file should be present in `_dev/deploy/k8s` of the datastream directory.

 The Kubernetes service deployer needs [kind](https://kind.sigs.k8s.io/) to be installed and the cluster to be up and running:
 ```bash